 Simplicity is the essence of Italian cuisine.
-This super-easy, no fuss pasta dish brings all the flavour of salami to tomato for a fragrant, tangy sauce – learn how to make it at home with my easy-to-follow recipe.
+This super-easy, no fuss 20 minute salami pasta recipe brings all the flavour of salami to tomato for a fragrant, tangy sauce – learn how to make it at home with my easy-to-follow recipe.

 Sometimes all I want for dinner is a sit-down!
 Often, I just want a dish that doesn't take forever but delivers big on flavour.
 The great thing about Italian food is that it can be super easy and quick to put together - this is what makes pasta with salami so appealing!

 Salami - a ready-made flavour bomb

 A great way to add flavour to any Italian pasta dish is to use an ingredient that comes with flavour built-in!
 Enter salami!
 This cured sausage has so much going for it, making it the perfect ingredient for a quick 20 minute pasta dinner.
 With so many varieties of Salami out there, using it as an ingredient can shape and change the taste of this dish infinitely.
 Spicy, mild, fennel infused and even truffle! - find the salami you like the best and bring your penne to life!

 There's not really much to this dish, most of the flavour comes from the salami so we can just add a few more essentials.

 Salami!
 Choose your adventure from the huge variety on offer. (remove the outer skin before cooking)

 Garlic (you can chop it or add it whole to infuse the oil before removing at the end)

 Tomato polpa or passata - essentially whizzed up tomatoes - not to be confused with tomato puree; don't use this, it's too strong for a sauce like this.
 Hunt out Mutti Polpa or a good whole San Marzano and whizz into a passata yourself.